AccessibilityLab/SoundWatch/liveSoundPrediction/README.md

 The deep learning system is written in `python3`, specifically `tensorflow` and `keras`.

-To begin, first install python 3.6.4.
+To begin, first install python 3.6.4 (Important to install this version only, don't use 3.7).
 Once python is installed do
 ```bash
 $ pip install numpy==1.14.1 tensorflow==1.5.0 keras==2.1.6 wget
 ```